vrosu/bitwarden-protonpass-processor/README.md

 It was tested only with custom fields of type Text.

 ## Usage:
-1. Modify the *str_BitwardenExportFile* path to point to your Bitwarden export file
+1. Modify the *str_BitwardenExportFile* path in Program.cs to point to your Bitwarden export file
 2. Run the program

 ## Requirements: